oloapinivad/ece3-postproc/easy2cmor3/README.md

 - ./autocmor.sh

 Tries to diagnose if cmorization has been completed for a single experiments and launch missing years.
 Useful for automation into running simulations.

+- ./correct_rename.sh

+Run a loop on years in order to rename and/or update metadata when a posteriori correction is required.